SimonCarlson/manifest-generator/README.md

 A manifest generator.
+The generator calculates the size and checksum of the given image, creates a monotonically increasing sequence number based on POSIX timestamps, generates UUIDs for vendor and class IDs, and structures the manifest accordingly.
+The output is encoded as JSON and CBOR for diagnostic purposes.
+Developed on Python 3.7.1.

 ## Usage

+### Parameters
-The name of the outfile is always needed, as well as the -i and -u flags for image file and URI.
+The name of the outfile is always needed.

+### Flags
+-m: manifest version

+-i: image file

+-v: vendor namespace

+-c: class namespace

+-u: URI

-An existing manifest can be specified via the -f flag.
-This will copy the manifest version, vendor ID, and class ID to the new manifest.
-If no existing manifest is specified, these values need to be added through the -m, -v, and -c flags.
+-f: existing manifest to pull version, vendor and class namespaces from (no need for -m, -v, -c flags) (optional)

-In either case the generator calculates the size and checksum of the given image, creates a monotonically increasing sequence number and structures the manifest accordingly.
-The output is encoded as json and cbor for diagnostic purposes.